Agison23/Lumisovellus21/docs/web/architecture.md

 More about structure can be found at [Project structure and organization](https://nextjs.org/docs/app/getting-started/project-structure).
 More documentation about routing and layouts can be found at [Layouts and Pages](https://nextjs.org/docs/app/getting-started/layouts-and-pages).

-For a great introduction to React, see the [React tutorial](https://react.dev/learn).

 ## Technologies

 ### Testing